emmercm/HarkFM/README.md

 5. Configure API keys in `engine.json`.

 ## Developer Todo
-- Scrobble on application exit.
 - Figure out how to compile into Windows binary.
-- About application popup window.
 - Configurable options:
   - Enable/disable scrobbling.
   - Percent to listen to song at.